luisbrandao/giveme/README.md

 ## Security Notes

-- Always use a strong password for `APP_PASSWORD`
+- Always use a strong password for `APP_PASSWORD` in production
-- Change the `SECRET_KEY` to a random string in production
+- If `APP_PASSWORD` is not set, a random password is generated on startup (check logs)
-- The application uses session-based authentication
+- Sessions are invalidated on container restart for security
 - Files are served with secure filenames using `werkzeug.utils.secure_filename`
 - Consider adding HTTPS in production (use a reverse proxy like nginx)